Think back those bleak lockdown moments.

 Incentivise customers to share positive experiences.
 Ask them to email you a screenshot of their positive online review.
 Then reward them with a voucher discount if they return and spend a minimum you decide on.

-Try the Growyze App and get two months free and stay 5-star-review-worthy and get more ‘earned media’ from customers.
+Try the Growyze App and stay 5-star-review-worthy and get more ‘earned media’ from customers.
 Do stock, waste, and ordering on-the-go while staying customer-focused.

 When it comes to reviews, there is a risk/reward tradeoff.
 Yes, provoking reviews can trigger negative feedback.
 Though the net benefit on business over time is positive according to any and all analyses you’ll come across.